About this report

 GRI 306-3 & GRI 306-5: Waste is reported in line with the Electrolux program "Zero Waste to Landfill".

 GRI 401-1 New employee hires and employee turnover: New hire data is not consolidated at Group level.
 No total numbers nor breakdown on age groups are reported, only percentages.

 GRI 403-9 Work related injuries: Contractors included in injury statistic.
 No separate report for this category.
 Workplace hazards are not consolidated at Group level.
-Personell working in office locations excluded
+Personnel working in office locations excluded.

 GRI 404-1 Average hours of training per year per employee: Training hours only cover white collar employee categories.
 No data for gender specific training hours.

 GRI 405-1 Diversity of governance bodies and employees: No breakdown by age group is reported.

 GRI 412-2 Employee training on human rights policies or procedures: Only the number of employees trained is reported.